Call for Proposal

 Presentations should demonstrate measurable impact and results.
 Your emphasis should be on the application of the concept or solution presented using simulations, exercises and tools that enhance the learning experience.
 Conference participant feedback indicates that attendees are looking for “real-world” examples of what works and “how-to” suggestions to implement new ideas and programs.

-Presentation Level* [select only one]
+Presentation Level* [Dropdown: select one]

 - Expert (Advanced) Proposals: contain case or experience-based learning scenarios; are grounded in evidence-based knowledge; explore, analyze and synthesize multiple theoretical approaches and articulate the rationale for using the recommended approach for a given situation.